Geometric Arbitrage Theory and Market Dynamics Reloaded: Lagrangian Theory of a Closed Market

 \end{defi}

-\begin{defi} Let $L=L(q,q^{\prime})$ be the Lagrange function of a deterministic Lagrangian system on a time interval $I$.
+\begin{defi} Let $L=L(q,q^{\prime})$ be the Lagrange function of a deterministic Lagrangian system on a time interval $I$ with constraint $C=0$.
 Set

-The action functional associated to $L$ defined by
+The action functional associated to $L_{\lambda}$ defined by

-is called \textbf{stochastic analogue of the classic action}. \end{defi} For a sufficiently smooth Lagrangian $L$ a necessary and sufficient condition for a stochastic process to be a critical point of the action functional $F_I$ is the fulfillment of the stochastic Euler-Lagrange equations (SEL): see theorem 7.1 page 54 in \cite{CrDa07}.
+is called \textbf{stochastic analogue of the classic action} under the constraint $C=0$. \end{defi} For a sufficiently smooth extended Lagrangian $L_{\lambda}$ a necessary and sufficient condition for a stochastic process to be a critical point of the action functional $F$ is the fulfillment of the stochastic Euler-Lagrange equations (SEL): see Theorem 7.1 page 54 in \cite{CrDa07}.
 Moreover we have the following \begin{lemma}[\textbf{Coherence}] The following diagram commutes

 \end{lemma}